woodstone121/DeepCore/_posts/2017-05-02-Frontness.md

 One fundamental problem that can be solved in an automated way with machine learning is **object counting**.
 While many people have been approaching this problem, but with the DeepCore in combination with [GBDX](http://platform.digitalglobe.com/gbdx/), it can be approached at global scale.
 This type of problem is to answer questions about *"how many?"*.

 In it's simplest form, the detector emits the center of objects.
-This is useful for derived intelligence such as a heatmap of activity (e.g. *where are most the swimming pools?*) or a graph showing change over time (e.g. *how is the popularity of an airport changing?*).
+This is useful for derived intelligence such as a heatmap of activity (e.g. [*where are most the swimming pools?*](https://platform.digitalglobe.com/gbdx-poolnet-identifying-pools-satellite-imagery/)) or a graph showing change over time (e.g. [*where are people driving cars?*](https://medium.com/the-downlinq/car-localization-and-counting-with-overhead-imagery-an-interactive-exploration-9d5a029a596b)).
 With an automated system, it's easy to expand those queries over space and time (e.g. *how is the popularity of each airport in the United States changing?*).

 ![Car counting][car_counting]